Department of Management Chairperson: Cheryl L. Maranto, Ph.D.

 Focuses on global logistics and global trade management, and relates these practices to global supply chain management.
 Key objectives are to help students think critically about the ways in which global logistics and trade management concepts are fundamental to the overall functioning of the business (regardless of which other disciplines a student may study), and to provide a “vocabulary” for students to carry forward into the rest of their studies and beyond.
 During the course linkages between operations and other business functions (particularly, finance, accounting, marketing and information technology) will be made.
 Prereq: OSCM 3001.

 Introduction to spreadsheet-based decision modeling in operations and supply chain management, primarily using Microsoft Excel.
-Students are exposed to relevant decision models widely applied in industry.
-The focus is on relevance and application rather than theory.
+Exposed to relevant decision models widely applied in industry.
+Focuses on relevance and application rather than theory.
 Topics include network and transportation models, linear programs, decision trees, and simulation.
-Prereq: MANA 2028 and OSCM 3001.
+Prereq: OSCM 3001.

 OSCM 4080.
 Applied Procurement.
 3 cr. hrs.